Jakobi Sauvignon Blanc

 In fact, the Old Farmer’s Almanac has a great history of its own.
 Originally created in the 18th century for the illiterate part of the population, it was also known as “Mandlkalender”, with “Mandl” being the regional dialect word for “figure” as it depicts half-length figures of male and female saints.
 In addition to the weather, this calendar also interpreted moon phases, name days and holidays, and was therefore used by people as a reference point as to what to expect in the year ahead.
 Today, the symbols on the bottle label of our Jakobi do not point to the future, but to the past.
 One could also say, for Jakobi, last year’s weather is never the snows of yesteryears or simply water under the bridge.
 Jakobi bears the name of the patron saint of the weather for a reason.

 The symbols of the Farmer’s Calendar at a glance

-Jakobi is a Sauvignon Blanc, perhaps the most important variety of Südsteiermark.
-We love to drink it when spending a cosy evening with friends.
-Jakobi is also best before or with a meal.
+Jakobi is a Sauvignon Blanc – possibly the most important grape variety in southern Styria.
+We especially enjoy drinking it when spending a cosy evening with friends.
+Jakobi cuts a fine figure both before as well as with meals.

 Jakobi goes perfectly with authentic Austrian dishes.
 An ideal pairing also for chicken breast stuffed with cheese and herbs, vegetable risotto or fish soup.
 Moreover, it’s ideally suited as an aperitif – whether enjoying it in a group of many, as a couple or as a treat just by oneself.

 Jakobi is every day